titan/htll/README.md

 - scroll-view-textured-background-color
 - under-page-background-color

-The following is the code to layout a red label:
+The following code is to layout a red label in `self.view`:

     (in (label '((text .
 "Hello World")
                  (text-color . red-color))) 'self.view)

-I still provide two customize color definition functions if above predefined colors don't satisfy your requirement.
+There are two customize color definition functions if above predefined colors don't satisfy your requirement.

     (hsba-color hue saturation brightness alpha)
     (rgba-color red green blue alpha)